heychrisek/stock-items/README.md

 ## Usage

-Clone this repository and run `npm run start`.
+Clone this repository and run `npm install`, then run `npm run start`.
 For the production build, run `npm run build`.

 ## Tests